 Organic Mulching

 Mulch is essential for organic loofah growing, suppressing weeds without herbicides while conserving moisture and building soil.
-This is especially important for organic container growing, where moisture retention and soil health are critical for success.
+This is especially important for organic container growing.

 - Straw: Excellent weed suppression, breaks down slowly, easy to apply